FranciscoCamara/PCB-Design-Course/README.md

 # PCB Design Course

-A repository containing course material, projects, and examples for learning printed circuit board (PCB) design.
+A repository containing course material, projects, and examples for learning printed circuit board (PCB) design using KiCad.

 ## About